All Saints Catholic School

 - Full day preschool education for 3, 4, and 5-year old students.

-- Special teachers for music, computer and physical education.
+Special teachers for music, technology, Spanish, health, and physical education.

 The academic needs of All Saints’ students are met through a small classroom and personalized teaching environment-while maintaining high academic standards.